getify/JSON.minify/README.md

 # JSON-minify

-A port of the `JSON-minify` utility to the [target-language-name] language.
+A port of the `JSON-minify` utility to the JavaScript language (for Node.js).

 ## Overview